Ancelotti lauds Balotelli's response to racist abuse

 Ancelotti believes Balotelli was right to highlight the abuse and suggested the stoppage shows football is making advances in its efforts to combat racism.

-Speaking ahead of Napoli's Champions League clash with RB Salzburg on Tuesday, Ancelotti said: "He did the right thing, he had the right reaction.
+Speaking ahead of Napoli's Champions League clash with RB Salzburg, Ancelotti said: "He did the right thing, he had the right reaction.

 "There have already been a couple of episodes when the match has been stopped, so we are on the right path."

-Ancelotti's Napoli are top of Champions League Group E and will qualify for the knockout stages if they beat Salzburg while Genk fail to beat Liverpool in the pool's other game.
+Ancelotti's Napoli is top of Champions League Group E and will qualify for the knockout stages if they beat Salzburg while Genk fail to beat Liverpool in the pool's other game.

-The former AC Milan coach says it would be "exceptional" if they qualified with two games to spare but the experienced boss is refusing to get carried away.
+The former AC Milan coach says it would be "exceptional" if his side qualified with two games to spare but the experienced boss is refusing to get carried away.

 "The Champions League is a way shorter competition than Serie A," he added.
 "For this reason, we have to be focused and our first goal is to go through.